Produce

 1

-Wash apples thoroughly under running water before eating or preparing.
+Wash apples thoroughly under running water before eating or preparing, even if peeling.

 2